How does a free checkup sound?!

 The free service is limited to one face to face appointment for new clients of the clinic, and it is best to allocate about an hour for your visit.

-The appointment starts by completing questionnaires regarding your general and emotional health (allow about 20 minutes to complete the questionnaire), before you have a confidential consultation (approximately 30 minutes) with one of our senior psychologists.
+The appointment starts by completing questionnaires regarding your general and emotional health (allow about 20 minutes to complete the questionnaire), before you have a confidential consultation (approximately 30 minutes) with one of our mental health professionals.

 At this time, we will be able to provide you with an idea of how you are feeling compared to others, and whether your concerns may or may not need counselling.
 If counselling may be of benefit, then you will be provided with a range of options for types of therapies, clinicians and given an idea on the cost of your treatment and whether you would qualify for a rebate.